 Registration is now open!
 Registration is $25 plus s/h, go here to register.
 Or, add on a new SoTS membership kit for $45 plus s/h.
 Register here for that.

 Hello friends.
 You know I love bike challenges.
 First, it was my THREE SPEED OCTOBER challenge.
-Then I came out with the THREE SPEED ADVENTURE APRIL!
+Then I came out with the THREE SPEED APRIL!

 What exactly is this challenge, and how is it different than the October challenge?
 Well, this challenge is about doing things with/on a three speed bicycle that some people would unfairly consider “beyond its abilities”.
 These bikes are more able than even some seasoned three-speeders think!

 The overall challenge consists of five different sub-challenges:

 - Ride your three speed at least fifteen miles (25 km) in one ride.

 - A climb of 5% or more grade, with a cumulative elevation gain of at least 100 feet (30 m).

 - A bit of unpaved/dirt action, of at least a cumulative one half mile (1 km).

 - A bike overnight or bike camping trip by three speed.